 3. Delegate Tasks and Follow Up

-When you’ve got a strategy outlined and your team’s ready to work together to execute it, it’s time to prepare for launch.
-Based on the strategy you outlined, the first step is to make a long and comprehensive list of all the assets or deliverables you’ll need to launch.
+Once you’ve got a strategy outlined and your team’s ready to work together to execute it, it’s time to prepare for launch.
+Based on the strategy you outlined, the first step is to make a comprehensive list of all the assets or deliverables you’ll need to launch.

 For example, say that you have one item that will take a long time to write and a short time to design, and you have another item that will not take very long to write but will take a very long time to design.
 Your best move would be to start with the item that your writer can complete quickly, then send it to be designed while the writer gets started on the longer task.
 This way, you won’t have anyone on the team sitting idle waiting for another person to complete a task.

 While progress is underway, regularly check on the status of each item to make sure nothing is being held up or causing a roadblock for other work that needs to be done.
 Pay special attention to any tasks that have other assets contingent upon their completion.
 For example, if you were launching a holiday discount campaign, you’d need to know the specifics of your offer in order to create ads, a landing page, and many other pieces to get ready for launch.
 If you wait to finalize the specific details of the sale and the timing, you won’t be able to get started on these things.
 But if you make it a priority to finalize the details of your sale at the beginning, before the creative work gets underway, progress can begin on many other tasks at the same time.